Vehicle registration plates of Cyprus: Style and numbering

 Northern Cyprus civilian number plates still use the old format (1973–1990) of Cyprus number plates (AB 123).

 Until 2018 front plates were white, rear plates yellow, both bordered in red.
 Two sizes are available: 300×150 mm or 520×110 mm.
+Some personalized plates have been seen on the road.

 From 2018 both front and rear number plates are white with embossed black letters and numbers, and a blue stripe on the left.
 The stripe must contain the stamp of the Motor Vehicles Registrar (Motorlu Araçlar Mukayyitliği) and the registration number of the number plate manufacturers.
+It is using a very light color, so it is not always easily visible.
 Number plates had to be changed before the end of January 2019.